satyajitmails/ezhil/exampleSite/content/posts/Trillion dollar coach.md

 ### 13. No gap between statement and fact:

-I remember one of the leaders “I worked with always used to tell please do not create information - I expect my team to only state facts and help me making decisions”.And he also does the same,always.Gradually everyone made it a habit of coming straight to the point.Clear and crisp communication on the most critical points helps the teams to increase efficiency,increase energy by reducing clutter.
+I remember one of the leaders I worked with always used to tell the team "please do not create information - I expect my team to only state facts and help me making decisions”.And he also used to follow the principle seriously.Gradually everyone made it a habit of coming straight to the point.Clear and crisp communication on the most critical points helps the teams to increase efficiency,increase energy by reducing clutter.

 ### 14. Don’t stick it in their ear